The following discussion and analysis should be read in conjunction with the

 security, safety, economy, or environment related to and within our oceans and

-secure the maritime domain, primarily through the
+secure the maritime domain, primarily through the U.S. Navy.
+Furthermore, in

 fisheries, one aspect of MDA security, as the leading global maritime threat.